4: Assessments and Examinations

 Please contact the UG Office with the details of any special arrangement requests.

-To maximise your chances of success in an examination, there are a number of pointers for good practice, such as:
+To maximise your chances of success in an online examination, there are a number of things that you must do:

-- familiarising yourself with the rubric beforehand and doing what the rubric asks (the rubric for each module can be found on the module webpage - it is better to use this source for accurate exam rubric rather than using past papers, as that may be out of date)
+- familiarising yourself with the rubric beforehand and doing what the rubric asks (the rubric for each module can be found on the module webpage - it is better to use this source for accurate exam rubrics rather than using past papers, as these may be out of date)

 - showing your working in mathematical/quantitative answers - enough to be awarded method marks if you get the wrong answer.
 In any case full marks ought not to be awarded for correct 'bottom line' answers - we are also interested in checking reasoning and understanding